 Returning to Ghostly International, you can get a glimpse of the album with lead track’ Sometimes He’s In My Dreams’, which is streaming below.
 The record comes two years on from her last full-length project, 2018’s Hundreds Of Days, which was also released on Ghostly.

-The collaborative record sees the pair reformed three existing demos and improvising on the remaining four songs.
+The record was recorded in collaboration with Neil Halstead (Slowdive) and sees the pair reforming three existing demos and improvising on the remaining four songs.

 Ghostly will release Silver Ladders on 9th October.
 Pre-order here.